-Finally, you must know about “Your Rights as a Consumer” (YRAC).
+Finally, you’ll find “Your Rights as a Consumer” (YRAC).

-This document will detail the federal protections in place, like the supplier’s responsibility to not discriminate based on gender, race, and religion, as well as other rights you have.
+This document details federal protections in place, like the company’s responsibility to not discriminate based on gender, race, religion, and other rights you have.

 This can include your right to privacy or the company’s obligation to notify you of certain changes and seek your consent when necessary.

 Make sure your contract does not expire.
-Not doing anything is by far the most expensive option.
+Not doing anything is by far your most expensive option.

-You’re automatically put on a holdover rate when your contract expires, which fluctuates based on market conditions, resulting in unexpectedly high electricity bills.
+You’re automatically put on a holdover rate when your contract expires, fluctuating based on market conditions, resulting in unexpectedly high electricity bills.

 Set a reminder here, and we will notify you when it’s time to switch.